dh256git/project27/src/support/pricing.md

 Our classic studio, with a taster of sessions.

-- Time: 10 hours
+- Time: 8.5 hours
-- Price: £199.99 - valued at £220.90
+- Price: £320.00 (valued at £350.00)

 The studio includes:

 + Session 1 (consultancy): an initial in-person session at your home, or remotely over a video call;
 + Sessions 2-4 (mentoring): three sessions remotely, over video calls or text messaging;
 + Sessions 5-6 (research): two sessions of remote research or demonstrator tool development, with the outputs e-mailed to you;
-+ Sessions 7-9 (tutorials or training): three sessions in-person at your home, or remotely over video calls;
++ Sessions 7-9 (tutorials): three sessions in-person at your home, or remotely over video calls;
-+ Session 10 (referrals): a session in-person at your home, or remotely over a video call with the specialist we think you need to talk to.
++ Session 10 (consultancy): to talk through the progress and advise on steps ahead.

 ### Where does the money go?